Funding opportunity

 To ensure the awards are inclusive of a variety of approaches and research fields, no specific leverage expectations are being set for eligibility to this programme.
 The appropriateness and strength of collaborations and plans for each hub to form additional partnerships will be a factor in peer review of proposals.

 Clear plans for engaging with new and expanding with existing collaborators over the duration of the hub should be detailed.
-Applicants are asked to include a user engagement strategy in your outline application which may be extended if you are invited to submit a full proposal.
+You are asked to include a user engagement strategy in your outline application which may be extended if you are invited to submit a full proposal.
 You will have the opportunity to include project partner letters of support at stage two (invited full proposals).

 In recognition of the diverse nature of the research and innovation landscape for AI across the UK, and the national role that the awards will play in the EPSRC portfolio, we expect bidders to demonstrate how they will engage and collaborate with stakeholders across all parts of the UK and play into regional, as well as national, innovation and growth strategies.